sunny1561/Invoice_Extraction/README.md

 Downloadable CSV:

 Allows you to download the structured invoice data in a CSV format for easy processing and record keeping.

+## Running the App Locally:
+Clone or download this repository to your local machine.
+Navigate to the directory containing the app.
+Run the following command to start the Streamlit app:

+## streamlit run invoice_extraction_app.py